cdapio/cdap/cdap-docs/tutorial/source/tutorial1.rst

 ==================================================

 This tutorial provides the basic steps for the development of a data application using the Cask Data Application Platform (CDAP).
-We will use a Web Analytics Application to demonstrate how to develop with CDAP and how CDAP helps when building data applications that run in the Hadoop ecosystem.
+We will use a simple Web Analytics Application to demonstrate how to develop with CDAP and how CDAP helps when building data applications that run in the Hadoop ecosystem.